Is There a Cure For Dementia? | Learn How Dementia is Treated

 Specialist dementia care

 We understand the effects of dementia in the elderly.
 Our collaborative approach to working with leading medical experts, academic bodies and leading charities ensure our care is of the very highest standards.
-Our work with the Contented Dementia Trust to introduce the SPECAL approach to dementia care helps us to understand and discover what is important to the person living with dementia, enabling us to develop a purposeful and meaningful programme of care.
-All our professional carers are trained in the SPECAL approach to dementia care and our management team complete a higher-level dementia care training programme.
 It does not stop there.
-Our care teams receive on-going coaching, mentoring and support based on latest thinking and research that ensure they have the knowledge, skills and aptitude to deliver positive dementia care.
+Our care teams receive ongoing coaching, mentoring and support based on latest thinking and research that ensure they have the knowledge, skills and aptitude to deliver positive dementia care.

 In-house dementia care expertise

 Our approach to live in dementia care is developed and lead by our in-house team of clinical experts.
-Uniquely, we have our very own full-time Admiral Nurse, Dr Jane Pritchard and an occupational therapist, Jackie Cooper who both offer practical and emotional support to our clients and their families at what can be a very difficult time.
+Uniquely, we have our very own full-time Admiral Nurse, Dr Jane Pritchard who offers practical and emotional support to our clients and their families at what can be a very difficult time.
 We adopt a multidisciplinary approach to our dementia care service working alongside healthcare professionals to ensure positive outcomes for all our clients.
 This means they can stay safely and happily at home with the right support and equipment to get the most out of their life.

 Improved outcomes for those living with dementia

-Our nurse and OT-led services directed by our full time Consultant Admiral Nurse and experienced Occupational Therapist are transforming outcomes for those living with complex conditions like dementia.
+Our nurse-led services directed by our full time consultant Admiral Nurse are transforming outcomes for those living with complex conditions like dementia.
 Our diligent professional carers ensure our clients experience fewer falls that result in injury than the average care home resident.
 They are vigilant in spotting early signs of pressures sores, reducing their rate of occurrence far below that typically experienced in hospital.
 Our leading-edge care for people living with dementia blends the latest training and techniques to produce more moments of calm and connection.
 This results in a major reduction in the use of antipsychotic drugs compared with the average care home, whilst helping the psychological needs of a person with dementia.

 How you can help you loved one with dementia